Pinggy-io/pinggy_website/content/blog/best_dns_for_gaming.md

 #### 5. Global Server Coverage
 The location of DNS servers can impact their speed and reliability.
 Opt for a DNS provider with a wide distribution of servers to ensure optimal performance, regardless of your location.

-Global coverage is often achieved through a technique called anycasting, where multiple servers share the same IP address, routing users to the nearest or best-performing server automatically.
+Global coverage is often achieved through a technique called {{< link href="https://en.wikipedia.org/wiki/Anycast" >}}anycasting{{< /link >}}, where multiple servers share the same IP address, routing users to the nearest or best-performing server automatically.
 This minimizes latency and improves reliability.

 - **Why It Matters**: Global server coverage reduces the chance of routing delays, especially when gaming on international servers.
 - **Supported Providers**: Cloudflare DNS, Google Public DNS, and Quad9 all utilize anycasting for efficient and fast DNS resolution.